LelouchVee/L5R-dice-bot/README.md

 ## Usage

 Once the bot is running, add it to your Telegram group or start a chat with it directly.
 Use the commands described above to roll dice, calculate probabilities, and manage your L5R game sessions.

-Main branch version of this bot is available at https://t.me/l5r_dice_bot
+Main branch version of this bot is currently self-hosted and available at https://t.me/l5r_dice_bot

 ## Contribution